jungvonmatt/contentful-ssg/packages/cssg-plugin-hugo/README.md

 Provides support for the [hugo](https://gohugo.io/) static site generator.

-This plugin provides some usefull but opinionated settings/features for the use with the hugo static site generator.
+This plugin provides some usefull but highly opinionated settings/features for the use with the hugo static site generator.

 **Multilingual Mode**